Barry Till Gallery: Tait Today

 Morley College, 61 Westminster Bridge Road, London SE1 7HT

-See works by the filmmaker Margaret Tait (1918-1999) and explore how the legacy of her approach and pioneering spirit continues today.
+See works by the pioneering filmmaker Margaret Tait (1918-99) and explore how the legacy of her approach and pioneering spirit continues today.

-The pioneering filmmaker Margaret Tait (1918–99) is one of the most visionary and stridently independent artists to have emerged from the UK, yet her work has until recently remained relatively unknown.
+Margaret Tait is one of the most visionary and stridently independent artists to have emerged from the UK, yet her work has until recently remained relatively unknown.
+In this exhibition, you'll be able to explore Tait's own work as well as new student work inspired by Tait's practice.

 Image credit: Margaret Tait and Peter Hollander, Perugia 1952.
 Courtesy of Orkney Library and Archive.